19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Generic Monster Statblocks.md

 ## Ability Scores

+Monsters usually only need a [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) and a [Mental Defense](../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md).

+Whichever one they are better at is equal to their d20 bonus.

+Whichever one they are worse at is equal to either -3, 0, or half their d20 bonus.

+### Specifics

-Choose one of the following monster classes if you need an ability score.
+Choose one of the following monster classes if you absolutely need specific ability scores.

 ### Generalist